ppy/osu-wiki/news/2023/2023-09-20-project-loved-six-years-september-2023.md

 [![](/wiki/shared/news/2023-09-20-project-loved-six-years-september-2023/1712056.jpg)](https://osu.ppy.sh/community/forums/topics/1823745)

-[ORESAMA - Gimmme!](https://osu.ppy.sh/beatmapsets/1712056#mania) by ::Lung\1P::{ user=8271308 }\
+[ORESAMA - Gimmme!](https://osu.ppy.sh/beatmapsets/1712056#mania) by ::Lung_P::{ user=8271308 }\
 133 – 186.2 BPM, 4:11 | 4.79★, 5.18★, 5.58★, 5.97★, 6.36★\
 *description written by ::-NoName-::{ user=10400730 }*

-While ::Lung\1P::{ user=8271308 } has a Loved guest difficulty from the past, he does not have a Loved set of his own.
+While ::Lung_P::{ user=8271308 } has a Loved guest difficulty from the past, he does not have a Loved set of his own.
 This will hopefully change with our introduction of his set of [Gimmme!](https://osu.ppy.sh/beatmapsets/1712056#mania)

 Easy-going chordstreams is not something Lung_P is typically known for, but we feel that this chart is worth a chance given its simplicity.
 It has a similar approach to ::kasumi99::{ user=13191908 }'s [Protoflicker](https://osu.ppy.sh/beatmapsets/1026167), although the chordstreams contain fewer brackets and is generally a little easier for people to get into.